Wiki Psychoanalytic Calendar

 3. At the end of this program you will be able to recognize the way that neoliberal institutions and ideologies shape subjective practices and create particular kinds of symptoms shared by patient and therapist alike.

 Lynne Layton is a psychoanalyst and on the faculty of Harvard Medical School.
 She supervises at the Massachusetts Institute for Psychoanalysis and is adjunct faculty at Pacifica Graduate Institute.
-She is the author of Who’s That Girl?
-Who’s That Boy?
+She is the author of Who's That Girl?
+Who's That Boy?
 Clinical Practice Meets Postmodern Gender Theory, co-editor of Bringing the Plague.
 Toward a Postmodern Psychoanalysis, and co-editor of Psychoanalysis, Class and Politics: Encounters in the Clinical Setting.
-She is co-editor of the journal Psychoanalysis, Culture & Society, associate editor of Studies in Gender and Sexuality, and co-founder of the Boston Psychosocial Work Group.
-She is President of Section IX, Psychoanalysis for Social Responsibility, of Division 39, and co-founder of Reflective Spaces/Material Places-Boston.
+She is editor emeritus of the journal Psychoanalysis, Culture & Society, associate editor of Studies in Gender and Sexuality, and co-founder of the Boston Psychosocial Work Group.
+She is Past-President of Section IX, Psychoanalysis for Social Responsibility, of Division 39, and co-founder of Reflective Spaces/Material Places-Boston.